the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 Wait a minute.

-It didn't even _mention_ bugs, or triaging, or really anything that should distinguish it as a bugfixer, not a general LLM.
+It didn't even _mention_ bugs, or triaging, or really anything that should distinguish it from any other run-of-the-mill AI.

-You decide to add an example in your evals that makes sure the agent responds to this particular query with the right sort of **keywords**.
+You decide to add an example in your evals that makes sure the agent responds to this particular query with the right sort of **keywords**:

-In a nutshell, this might look like:

 ```
 import numpy as np
 from bugtriager import agent, normalize

 query = "What sort of things can you help me with?"
-expected_text = ["triage", "bug reports", "Slack", "JIRA", "logs", "source code"]
+expected_texts = ["triage", "bug reports", "Slack", "JIRA", "logs", "source code"]

 agent_response = agent.run(prompt=query)

-hits = [normalize(text) in normalize(agent_response.text) for text in expected_text)
+hits = [normalize(text) in normalize(agent_response.text) for text in expected_texts]

 coverage = np.mean(hits)
 ```

-The key thing to note here is how cheap basic **text inclusion** is.
+The key thing to note here is how cheap this basic **text inclusion** is.
 No need for LLMs, complex processing, or anything beyond a simple list comprehension.

-It's not perfect (the coverage for this example will drop from 100% to 83% if `logs` aren't mentioned, specifically), but it gives you a quick and easy guardrail against regressions.
+Of course, it's not perfect (e.g., the coverage for this example will drop from 100% to 83% if `logs` aren't mentioned, specifically), but it gives you a quick and easy guardrail against regressions.

+And it's easy to reason about.

-And you can tune or weight things as needed to capture what is truly important, and what is a good to have.
+_And_ you can tune or weight things as needed to capture what is truly important, vs what is a good to have.

-#### BLEU and ROUGE
+#### BLEU, ROUGE, etc.

 Note that there are quite a few existing text similarity metrics out there that you can plug and play into your text evaluators.